 - Repay the loan from the discounting facility plus a 1%-3% coverage fee.

 As you can see, the application is straightforward and offers a less extensive processing timeframe compared to applying for and signing an agreement with a traditional lending institution.
 While the details vary slightly for the different types of invoice financing, you can still gain significant benefits by choosing this investment opportunity.

 Differences Between Invoice Discounting and Invoice Factoring

 While both payment methods fall under the umbrella term of invoice financing, invoice discounting works slightly differently than invoice factoring.
-Invoice discounting places the responsibility on you to wait for customer payments on outstanding bills and to also repay the loan to the lender.
-Therefore, it’s essential to work with your lender to determine the risk factor in each client you choose.
+Invoice discounting places the responsibility on you to wait for customer payments on outstanding bills and repay the loan to the lender.
+Therefore, working with your lender to determine the risk factor for each client you choose is essential.

 If you’d prefer the factoring payment terms, you can still get access to the funds you desire without having to halt services for your customers.
 Learn more about what questions to ask about invoice factoring if you choose that route.